Pianomyn/gred/README.md

 Gred is a Java project inspired by `grep`, a famous pattern matching tool that recursively traverses directories and searches for occurrences of a pattern in each file.
 It is fast and lightweight due to efficient pattern matching algorithms (Typically Boyer-Moore).

-This project is a "multithreaded `grep`" implementation, where multithreading is used to speed up directory traversal and file reading.

-This is not a production-level project (Java, not C++ or Rust), it's just for me to practice my coding skills and learn about multi-threading in Java. </br>
+This is not a production-level project (Java, not C++ or Rust), it's just for me to practice my design + coding skills and learn about pattern matching algorithms + multi-threading in Java. </br>
 For a fast implementation of `grep` that makes use of modern computer architecture, please check out [ripgrep](https://github.com/BurntSushi/ripgrep).

+## Architecture
+This project is a "multithreaded `grep`" implementation, with 1 producer thread traversing the directory and writing file names to a blocking queue and multiple consumer threads consuming from the queue and doing file I/O and pattern matching, writing results to a concurrent map.
+I think this works best for a realistic file system with some files that may be very large and where I/O is the main blocker.

 ## Usage
 ### Using Java